javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 1. First, the code in `try {...}` is executed.
 2. If there were no errors, then `catch(err)` is ignored: the execution reaches the end of `try` and goes on, skipping `catch`.
 3. If an error occurs, then the `try` execution is stopped, and control flows to the beginning of `catch(err)`.
-The `err` variable (can use any name for it) will contain an error object with details about what happened.
+The `err` variable (we can use any name for it) will contain an error object with details about what happened.

 ![](try-catch-flow.svg)